orman112/blog/content/blog-markdown/resolving-conflicts-in-git/index.md

 After you're satisfied with the changes you made, and the merged copy reflects what you were after, it's time to save and commit the changes.

 Enter **_command mode_** by pressing `esc`, and type `:wqa`.
-This command will write, save, and quite all filles within Vim.
+This command will write, save, and quite all files within Vim.
 You are now ready to commit your changes using the well-known `git commit -m "My Commit Message"` command.
 Vimdiff will create a few files for you during the resolution, most ending in a `*.orig` suffix, but to get rid of these files simply run `git clean`.

 ## All finished